mcroning/PRProp3D/README.md

 _image type_: Determines whether the image is applies as an amplitude or phase transparency.

-_image size normalized by waist 1_: The ratio between the transverse extent of the image to the waist of beam 1.
+_image size normalized by waist_: The ratio between the transverse extent of the image to the waist of beam 1.

 _external image file_: The path to a user supplied image for application the input.
 If there is no file at the path specified, the image specified in the std image dropdown will be used if called for.
+You can upload an image to COLAB's temporary storage space, or to your Google Drive.
+Most image file types are supported.

 _standard image_: This dropdown is used to specify which of eleven standard supplied images will be used.
 One example of an MNIST digit for each of the digits 0 through 9 is supplied, as well as a 1951 Air Force Resolution Chart.